JakovFreund/tabletop-assistant/tasks.md

 ### TASKS

-- shortened https response syntax from claude
-- rename all endpoints (and controller functions) to match convention ˇˇ
-- RESTful Naming Conventions: The endpoint name should represent the resource being manipulated, not the action.
-- add input component
-- go through all style classNames and change them accordingly
-- define global scss color variables
 - autofocus/autoselect input in modal
 - do spell attack rolls have the longer range (with disadvantage)?
 - how do mounts work in 5e raw?